lambdaclass/zksync-eigenda-m1/README.md

 2. The sidecar queries the node for the latest blob id.
 3. The sidecar queries `EigenDA` disperser for the `blobInfo` and data related to the last Blob obtained.
 4. The sidecar performs both the Proof of Equivalence and the `verifyBlob` call and generates a risc0 proof, which sends to the `EigenDA` registry to verify.
 The `EigenDA` registry verifies it by calling the groth16 verifier and stores wether it was correctly verified or not.
+5. The zksync node calls the EigenDA Registry in order to check if the blob has been verified.
-5. The node calls the `commit_batches` function of `Executor.sol`, which calls `checkDA` to the `L1DAValidator`, it asks the `EigenDA` Registry if the given blob was correctly verified, and if it was it continues execution.
+6. The node calls the `commit_batches` function of `Executor.sol`, which calls `checkDA` to the `L1DAValidator`, it asks the `EigenDA` Registry if the given blob was correctly verified, and if it was it continues execution.